 Download 7-Zip Binary Archive

-The official 7-Zip download page publishes fresh tarballs for x86-64 and ARM64 Linux builds.
-Choose either the manual version-specific download (you control the exact build) or the automatic method that always grabs whatever release the developers list first.
+The official 7-Zip download page publishes tarballs for x86-64 and ARM64 Linux builds.
+Choose the manual method when you need a specific version or the automatic method that detects the latest release from the download page each time you run it.

 Download a Specific 7-Zip Release (Manual)